 4. AppNexus and Other ad Networks

 Publishers and other content producers use ad networks like AppNexus to display ads on their websites.
 For ads to be effective (and fetch higher premiums), you need to target them.
-Targeted advertisement, and requires the publisher to share data about their audience to the ad networks.
-This includes information like age, location, and other demographic data and browsing history, and content interests.
+Targeted advertisement and requires the publisher to share data about their audience to the ad networks.
+This includes information like age, location, other demographic data, browsing history, and content interests.

 Ad networks also cookie their visitors to create a richer profile by combining data across publishers.
 Even though you’ve never heard of them, some of these ad networks rival Facebook and Google in terms of their scale and reach across the web.